-All people age 12 and older who live, work, or study in Massachusetts are now eligible to receive a vaccine.
-This is in addition to all priority groups in Phase One and those in Phase Two.
-People ages 12-17 can receive the Pfizer vaccine.
+All people age 5 and older who live, work, or study in Massachusetts are now eligible to receive a vaccine.
+People ages 5-17 can receive the Pfizer vaccine.
 People age 18 and older are allowed to receive any of the 3 available vaccines (Johnson&Johnson, Moderna, & Pfizer).

-All residents must fill out a Vaccine Screening and Consent Form prior to getting vaccinated.
+All vaccine recipients must fill out the Vaccine Screening and Consent Form prior to getting vaccinated.

 Wellness Trust Team Roundtable

 Once eligible, it is important for those who want to be vaccinated to register to be contacted about scheduling an appointment to receive one.

 The City of Brockton recommends it’s residents to register by filling out the Shaw’s Center COVID-19 Vaccination Request

 Preregistering for a COVID-19 Vaccine with the Commonwealth of Massachusetts either online at vaccinesignup.mass.gov or by calling 2-1-1 for assistance with registration over the phone.

 City of Brockton Covid Vaccine Update - English

 City of Brockton Covid Vaccine Update - Spanish